jonnyhoeven/workshop/README.md

 ### Kubectl

 Kubectl is a command line tool for controlling Kubernetes clusters.
-It is used to deploy applications, inspect and manage cluster resources, and view logs.
+It is used to deploy, inspect and manage cluster resources, and view logs.

 [Reference](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)